oroinc/documentation/cookbook/how_to_create_global_js_component.rst

         });
     });

-Here we have defined that before an action controller have to load module of our component and reuse its composition between actions.
-To define a composition we have passed three arguments:
+In the example above, we have defined that the controller shall load the module of our component before any/the first action, and shall re-use its composition between the actions.
+The following three arguments define the composition:

- - name of composition
+ - name of the composition
- - constructor
+ - the constructor
- - and its options
+ - settings of the constructor

 .. note::

-    See about compositions in documentation of `Chaplin.Composer`_.
+    You can find more information about  compositions in the `Chaplin.Composer`_ documentation.

 Declare App Module
 ------------------

-And last thing is to add your App Module to the list of ``appmodules`` in requirejs config.
+The final stepp is adding your App Module to the list of ``appmodules`` in the requirejs config.

 .. code-block:: yaml